memfault/interrupt/_drafts/firmware-update-architecture.md

 shared_memory_t shared_memory __attribute__((section(".shared_memory")));
 ```

-In the event of power loss, RAM will lost its state.
+In the event of power loss, RAM will lose its state.
 To detect those events we
 use a magic value here as well.
 On boot, we check the magic number and
 initialize the struct if it isn't what we'd expect.